mis à jour Last minute

 Description

 "The axe mediates culture".
 Once upon a time neighbours here would meet up.
 They would stand in a circle and chop the firewood, food would be made, the fields would be raked and the hay strung up for drying, fields cleared, barns built and vegetables harvested.
 The next day it was the other neighbours turn, because everybody would need help to be prepared for winter.
 Domesticated animals, and people, would need food stored, warmth and shelter.
 Back to the axe: Because it do mediate culture.
 The neighbours would over the axe form bonds and exchange blood, sweat, tears, food, childrens play, knowledge, inspiration, drama, friendship and love.
-The homestead today is changed through machinery and one-man capital, but lets try keep the axe real?
+The homestead today is changed through machinery and one-man capital, regulations and taxes, but let's try keep the axe for real?

 Hello!